Please wait while we process your payment

 In the early 1840s, the abolitionist, or anti‑slavery, movement was gaining momentum, especially in the far Northeast.
 When Douglass first arrived in Massachusetts, he began reading the Liberator, the abolitionist newspaper edited by William Lloyd Garrison.
 In 1841, Douglass attended an abolitionist meeting in Nantucket, Massachusetts, where he met Garrison and was encouraged to tell the crowd about his experiences of slavery.
 Douglass’s spoken account was so well‑received that Garrison offered to employ him as an abolitionist speaker for the American Anti‑Slavery Society.

 Douglass encountered a different brand of opposition within the ranks of the Anti‑Slavery Society itself.
-He was one of only a few black men employed by the mostly white society, and the society’s leaders, including Garrison, would often condescendingly insist that Douglass merely relate the “facts” of his experience, and leave the philosophy, rhetoric, and persuasive argument to others.
+He was one of only a few Black men employed by the mostly white society, and the society’s leaders, including Garrison, would often condescendingly insist that Douglass merely relate the “facts” of his experience, and leave the philosophy, rhetoric, and persuasive argument to others.
 Douglass’s 1845 Narrative of the Life of Frederick Douglass, An American Slave, Written by Himself can be seen as a response to both of these types of opposition.
 The Narrative pointedly states that Douglass is its sole author, and it contains two prefaces from Garrison and another abolitionist, Wendell Phillips, to attest to this fact.
-Douglass’s use of the true names of people and places further silenced his detractors who questioned the truthfulness of his story and status as a former slave.
-Additionally, the Narrative undertook to be not only a personal account of Douglass’s experiences as a slave, but also an eloquent antisla-very treatise.
+Douglass’s use of the true names of people and places further silenced his detractors who questioned the truthfulness of his story and status as formerly enslaved.
+Additionally, the Narrative undertook to be not only a personal account of Douglass’s experiences while enslaved, but also an eloquent anti-slavery treatise.
 With the Narrative, Douglass demonstrated his ability to be not only the teller of his story, but its interpreter as well.

 Because Douglass did use real names in his Narrative, he had to flee the United States for a time, as his Maryland “owner” was legally entitled to track him down in Massachusetts and reclaim him.
 Dou-glass spent the next two years traveling in the British Isles, where he was warmly received.
 He returned to the United States only after two English friends purchased his freedom.
 His reputation at home had grown during his absence.
 The Narrative was an instant bestseller in 1845 and went through five print runs to accommodate demand.
 Despite opposition from Garrison, Douglass started his own abolitionist newspaper in 1847 in Rochester, New York, under the name North Star.

 Until the 1960s, Douglass’s Narrative was largely ignored by critics and historians, who focused instead on the speeches for which Douglass was primarily known.
 Yet Douglass’s talent clearly extended to the written word.
-His Narrative emerged in a popular tradition of slave narratives and slavery fictions that includes Harriet Beecher Stowe’s Uncle Tom’s Cabin and Harriet Jacobs’s Incidents in the Life of a Slave Girl.
-Douglass’s work is read today as one of the finest examples of the slave-narrative genre.
+His Narrative emerged in a popular tradition of narratives and slavery fictions that includes Harriet Beecher Stowe’s Uncle Tom’s Cabin and Harriet Jacobs’s Incidents in the Life of a Slave Girl.
+Douglass’s work is read today as one of the finest examples of the autobiography.
 Douglass co‑opted narrative styles and forms from the spiritual conversion narrative, the sentimental novel, oratorical rhetoric, and heroic fiction.
-He took advantage of the popularity of slave narratives while expanding the possibilities of those narratives.
 Finally, in its somewhat unique depiction of slavery as an assault on selfhood and in its attention to the tensions of becoming an individual, Douglass’s Narrative can be read as a contribution to the literary tradition of American Romantic individualism.